-We consider two-dimensional Dirac electrons in graphene moving in the $x-y$-plane.
-The magnetic field ($B_{z}$) is applied along the $z$-direction perpendicular to the graphene plane.
+We consider two-dimensional Dirac electrons in graphene moving in the $(x-y)$-plane.
+The magnetic field ($B$) is applied along the $z$-direction perpendicular to the graphene plane.
 This system is subjected to weak electric modulation along the $x$-direction.
-We employ the Landau gauge and write the vector potential as $A=(0,Bx,0)$.
-The two-dimensional Dirac like Hamiltonian for single electron in the Landau gauge is \cite{1,2,8}
+We employ the Landau gauge and write the vector potential as $\mathbf{A}=(0,Bx,0)$.
+Employing the tight-binding approach it has been shown that the Dirac electrons, in the absence of the periodic potential and the magnetic field, obey the two dimensional Dirac-like Hamiltonian \cite{26,27}.
+The effect of the magnetic field can be included through the minimal coupling with the result that the two-dimensional, single electron, Dirac-like Hamiltonian in the Landau gauge is \cite{12,25,26,27,28}

 Here\ $\sigma=\{\sigma_{x},\sigma_{y}\}$ are the Pauli matrices and $v$ characterizes the electron velocity.
 The complete Hamiltonian of our system is represented as

 where $H_{0}$ is the unmodulated Hamiltonian and $V(x)$ is the one-dimensional periodic modulation potential along the $x$-direction modelled as